 This is a peer reviewed journal that includes articles on all aspects of resource sharing.
 According to their aim and scope, "this journal aims to support the wide spread and fast paced advancement of library resource sharing by capturing the trials, research, and innovations of librarians and library professionals, both local and international, and delivering news of these endeavors to the benefit of others in the field."

 This is the official journal of the ALA RUSA section.
 Articles are published on a variety of topics including reference, collection development, reader's advisory, and resource sharing.
 It is double blind reviewed and completely open access(!)
-From their focus and scope: "In response to the nature of our rapidly evolving field, the journal publishes empirical (quantitative and qualitative), theoretical, and historical research and essays as peer-reviewed featured articles.
-Through its many columns, reports, and reviews the journal also publishes an array of useful professional information."
+From their focus and scope: "In response to the nature of our rapidly evolving field, the journal publishes empirical (quantitative and qualitative), theoretical, and historical research and essays as peer-reviewed featured articles."

 More information is available on the RUSA website.